Business Simulations: Everything you need to know (updated)

 How do you win in business simulation games?

 The answer is simple: work well together, experiment, and make the best decisions throughout the game.
 There’s no shortcut, hack, or cheat when it comes to business simulation games, especially because usually you’re pitted against the brains of another team of competitors.
 There’s an element of chance, of reacting to the situation presented, and keeping cool under pressure so that reasoned decisions can be made.
-Expecting the unexpected is a good tactic.
+Expecting the unexpected is also a good tactic.

 The key things to remember to be a solid team or participant are: